 - 1746: "No man or boy, within that part of Great Britain called Scotland, other than such as shall be employed.. in his Majesty's forces, shall.. wear or put on the clothes commonly called Highland clothes (that is to say) the plaid, philebeg, or little kilt.. no tartan" from An Act for the more effectual disarming the highlands in Scotland' (19 George II c.39).

 Conditions for workers:

-- Parliamentary Debates and Reports include much information about the conditions of workers in textile factories, debates about the eduction of child workers, families working together, working hours, safety etc.
+- Parliamentary Debates and Reports include much information about the conditions of workers in textile factories, debates about the education of child workers, families working together, working hours, safety etc.

 - Acts of Parliament relating to factory conditions and slavery.

 For further information on our UK parliamentary collection, see our collection guide.

 Cover of El Soldado mexicano, 1837-1847

 Image from Gentleman's Magazine, Vol. 72 1802 facing page 489